egison/egison/elisp/README.md

 ## Compatibility

 - Emacs 25.1 or later
-- Supports Egison 4.x syntax with the type system extensions
+- Supports Egison 5.x syntax with the static type system

 ## License